tomhallmain/simple_image_compare/README.md

 While the UI elements support normal usage in most cases, there are many bindings that enable extended functionality, mostly to minimize UI content unrelated to image viewers.

 Press Shift+H to open up a help window with all key bindings.
-A directory with images must be set before most of the bindings will have any effect.
+A directory with media files must be set before most of the bindings will have any effect.
 The group bindings are only functional in GROUP mode after a comparison has been run.

 ### Move Marks Window